jasonweber99/Douglas-and-Fir-LLC/README.md

 ![](https://i.imgur.com/pa0xSat.png)

+>For a more detailed list of all the available classes for tables, visit the [Table](https://getuikit.com/docs/table) documetation.

 ## Buttons

 The website will use slightly styled buttons from UIKit to stay cohesive across all elements of the website.
 Below are UIKits implementation for buttons